FBI says Zodiac case remains open after independent group says it has ID'd killer

 The Case Breakers have said they want to share their evidence about Poste with Riverside authorities.
 The police department declined to comment on the group's findings.

-The first known Zodiac killings occurred in December 1968 when a couple was fatally shot while inside a car in Benicia, Calif.
+The first known Zodiac killings occurred in December 1968 when a couple was fatally shot while inside a car in Benicia, California.
 Another couple was shot in Vallejo on July 4, 1969.
 The man survived.
-In September 1969, a couple was stabbed near a lake in Nap County in which a man also survived.
+In September 1969, a couple was stabbed near a lake in Napa County.
+The male victim in that case also survived.

-A cab driver was gunned down in San Francisco in October of the same year.
+A cab driver was gunned down in San Francisco in October the same year.

 CLICK HERE TO GET THE FOX NEWS APP

-The murders have spawned numerous documentaries, films, and conspiracy theories.
+The murders have spawned numerous documentaries, films and conspiracy theories.
 Several potential suspects have been named over the years but no one has ever been charged.